seanox/aspect-js/manual/en/mvc.md

 They have the same effect, but only affect paths that correspond to a regular expression.
 Acceptors can be used to confirm permissions and/or for hidden background activities.

 More details can be found in chapter [Acceptors](#acceptors).

 ## Object-/Model-Binding

+Object binding is about linking and assigning HTML elements that contain the `composite` attribute and for which corresponding model objects exist in JavaScript.

 The Object-/Model-Binding part also belongs to the Model View Controller and  is taken over by the Composite API in this implementation.
 SiteMap is an extension